ayitbarek/AHB-Lab/Open Positions.md

 At **ABH-LAB**, we foster a collaborative and supportive environment where team members are encouraged to pursue their research interests and contribute to the broader scientific community.
 We offer access to cutting-edge resources, mentoring, and opportunities for professional development.

-If you’re passionate about making an impact through research and innovation, we encourage you to apply!
+If you’re passionate about making an impact through research and innovation, **we encourage you to apply!**

-Contact Us
 For any inquiries regarding open positions, please contact us at [yitbarek@udel.edu](mailto:example@domain.com).